MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 ## Changing imported models
 Generally, we don't recommend changing imported models because it generates unmanaged customizations.
 These customizations can prevent the model from being properly updated in the future.
 Changes include updating model information, creating and training new versions, or republishing the model.

-For some models, creating and training new versions have been disabled because training data is not moved alongside the model.
+For some models, creating and training new versions have been disabled because training data isn't moved alongside the model.
 This applies to document processing, object detection, and entity extraction models.

 If you accidentally perform actions after you've imported, delete the imported solution and then import the solution again.